-- The credit is equal to 30% of your allowable federal earned income credit, reduced by the amount of any household credit.
+The credit is generally equal to 30% of your allowable federal earned income credit, reduced by the amount of any household credit.

 Is the credit refundable?

-- Books and records showing business income earned and business expenses paid each day.
-The records should contain enough information to correctly determine the tax year's gross receipts, business expenses, and the purchase price of assets and inventory.
+- books and records showing business income earned and business expenses paid each day (the records should contain enough information to correctly determine the tax year's gross receipts, business expenses, and the purchase price of assets and inventory), and

-- Documents that support entries in the books and records, including cash register receipts, bank statements, deposit slips, canceled checks, invoices, credit card sales slips, 1099-MISC, etc.
+- documents that support entries in the books and records, including cash register receipts, bank statements, deposit slips, canceled checks, invoices, credit card sales slips, 1099-MISC, and so on.

 We will not pay the credit if you don't produce the records when requested.